mau-webb/mau-webb.github.io/resurser/da354b-ht24/6-webbapplikationer/lecture.md

 import datetime

 def get_votes():
-	'''Returns an object (dictionary) with the results from file: "staic/standings.json"
+	"""Returns an object (dictionary) with the results from file: "staic/standings.json"

 	The result is in JSON format, ex.
 	{